dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 --- abstract

 The Extensible Authentication Protocol (EAP), defined in RFC 3748, provides a standard mechanism for support of multiple authentication methods.
-This document specifies the use of EAP-EDHOC with Ephemeral Diffie-Hellman Over COSE (EDHOC).
+This document specifies the EAP authentication method EAP-EDHOC, based on Ephemeral Diffie-Hellman Over COSE (EDHOC).
-EDHOC provides a lightweight authenticated Diffie-Hellman key exchange with ephemeral keys, using COSE (RFC 9052, RFC 9053) to provide security services efficiently encoded in CBOR (RFC 8949).
+EDHOC provides a lightweight authenticated Diffie-Hellman key exchange with ephemeral keys, using COSE to provide security services efficiently encoded in CBOR.
 This document also provides guidance on authentication and authorization for EAP-EDHOC.

 --- middle